sarapv/Lorenz-models/Lorenz 63/README.md

 # Stochastic Lorenz 63 model

-We use the **Euler-Maruyama scheme** to integrate the SDEs of Lorenz 63 model.
+We use the **Euler-Maruyama scheme** with step-size $h$ to integrate the SDEs of Lorenz 63 model.
 So the evolution of the state of the system is described, for $t=1,\ldots,T$, by

 $$x_{1,t+1} = x_{1,t} - h S (x_{1,t} - x_{2,t}) + \sqrt{h} \sigma w_{1,t},$$